 This week’s assembly looks at charity.
 We explore what charity is and look at how it is not just about giving and forgetting, it has to be about caring. and we can all do our bit regardless of wealth.

-PSHE: 2c.
-To recognise the choices they can make; 2e.
-To realise that people and other living things have needs.
+- To realise that people and other living things have needs

 Main assembly (Preview)

 This assembly is taken from Assemble and sing!
 For Ages 5-7 by Paul Noble and Stuart Watkinson (Scholastic, 978 0439945752, £30).